 Matt Olson (Univ. of Alaska, Fairbanks) and I used population genetic analysis to identify genes and characterize the evolutionary history of genes likely involved in adaptation of Populus to northern latitudes.
 We have also collaborated with Miki Balint and Imke Schmitt in characterizing the foliar fungal microbiome of this species, and the relative importance of the environment and host genotype in shaping that microbiome.

 Ecological and Evolutionary Limits to Species Range Expansion

 Monica Geber at Cornell University, Vince Eckhart at Grinnell College, and Dave Moeller at University of Georgia. and I are using Clarkia xantiana (an annual plant native to the southern Sierra Nevada Mountains) to investigating the geographic limits to species range, a fundamental and long-standing problem in ecology and evolution.
 We are using i) demographic censuses and seed bank experiments to investigate demographicstochasticity, ii) GIS-based niche modeling to characterize suitable habitat; molecular population genetics to evaluate historical population structure, effective population sizes, and gene flow, and iv) reciprocal common-garden experiments to quantify selection and genetic variance across a species range.
 The results from this series of experiments will provide insight into the basic processes that determine species ranges and provide an opportunity to evaluate predictions from theoretical models predicting limits to local adaptation.

-Dept. of Plant Biology
+Head and Professor, Dept. of Plant and Microbal Biology

 Univ. of Minnesota